SkillsFundingAgency/das-zendesk-monitor/README.md

 # Failure and Monitoring

-Given the recovery component's raison d'�tre is to recover from failures, it would be right to assume it may encounter failures of its own.
+Given the recovery component's raison d'etre is to recover from failures, it would be right to assume it may encounter failures of its own.

 Once determining there are tickets to recover, the watcher will first ascertain if the middleware is available.
 After this is assured the watcher will start recovering the messages for the detected tickets.
 During this process the middleware may once more become unavailable, at which point the watcher attempts to retry the message, backing off between each attempt.
 After a (to-be-determined) total amount of time between retries the component will send an alert.